Glen Foerd on the Delaware

 Artist in Residence

 June 2019 – May 2020

-I’ve spent the last seven months exploring the house, making some drawings and ceramics documenting my journey.
+I’ve spent the last eight months exploring the house, making some drawings and ceramics documenting my journey.
 By the fall I started focusing on the grand staircase and the third floor hall with its ladder to the attic space and roof.
 In the winter and spring of 2020 I will make work to install at the house.

 At some point the house began functioning like an archive, as a place which I could dip into, explore, ask questions, retrieve images and data, and then go away to make sense out of it.
 The range of my exploration included the objects, the architecture, the original plan of the house as well as its current state of wear and renovation, and the documents associated with the house’s administration since 1970.

 In thinking about the house as an archive, I noticed that many of the disparate experiences associated Glen Foerd were similarly suffused by an intense yearning, impulse, aspiration.
 Starting with the Macalester, Foerderer and Tonner families, desire continued to be a powerful force for the Lutheran Church, the people who get married at the estate, and even now for me and the other artists.
 This rapacious passion can be seen in the abundance and extravagance, but also yields strains of melancholy.
 I’ve tentatively named my project “An Archive of Desire” as a way to focus the disparate threads of investigation and integrate the literal, architectural, and abstract elements.